 Meh.
 Time to return to the task at hand.
 He gestured at the block of wood in the younger Bobby’s hands.
 “That thing.
 It’s important.”

 “It looks like a reject from an eighth-grade shop class.”

 Ha!
 Bobby had said the exact same thing.
 “You’ll learn that sci-fi movies get most of it wrong.
 If you were going to create the most amazing thing in the universe, would you really want to advertise it by making it all sparkly and glass and blinking lights?”
 He gestured at the block.
 “Or would you just make an uncarved block that you could leave on the counter at Starbucks and no one would steal it?”

 The younger Bobby turned the block in his hands.
 “So this is the most amazing thing in the universe?”

 “You never answered my question.”
 The younger Bobby held it up.
 “What does it do?”

 Bobby sipped his whiskey.
-It burned.
 He had to tell this guy about Danny before he explained the box.
 When Bobby had first learned about Danny, he’d already been battling time-travelling aliens for a few years.
 Quantum jumping wasn’t hard to swallow.
-This kid didn’t even know aliens were real.
+This kid didn’t even know ETs were real.
 How would he react?
 One more sip of whiskey.

 “You can never tell Danny what I’m about to tell you.”
 He pointed at Bobby.
 “I hope you can handle the responsibility.”